oracle/nosql-node-sdk/doc/guides/connect-cloud.md

-Alternatively, you may create {@link NoSQLClient} instance for the cloud service with no-argument constructor (without config parameter) if you are using default configuration file and default profile containing the credentials and the region as described in section [Using a Configuration File](#config_file).
+Alternatively, you may create {@link NoSQLClient} instance for the cloud service with no-argument constructor (without config parameter) if you are using a default configuration file and default profile containing the credentials and the region as described in section [Using a Configuration File](#config_file).